NethServer/nethsecurity-docs/controller.rst

         /usr/libexec/rpcd/ns.update call install-package-updates

 b.
-To update the image, you can simply schedule the installation, remember this is a operation that restarts the firewall (causing a downtime)
+To update the image, you can simply schedule the installation, remember this is an operation that restarts the firewall (causing a downtime)

    1. Check if there is an updated image available: